 "Well, sir, there was one other thing and it was really, really weird."
 Pye consulted her notes.
-"Thermal imaging showed the thing had naturally been heated up by atmospheric friction.
-However, at its warmest point, the object was still cooler than an object that had just burned through the air has any right to be.
+"Thermal imaging showed the thing had been heated up by atmospheric friction.
+We expected that.
+But at its warmest point, the object was still cooler than any object we've ever seen that had just burned through the air.
+It's warm, but still colder than it has any right to be.
 And according to the thermals, it cooled off far faster than could be explained by standard heat loss."

 As they watched the big board, the red line indicating the object's projected course got shorter and shorter until finally the yellow circle marking the estimated point of impact began blinking red.
 "Still nothing on radiologicals?"
 Colonel Ball asked.